"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

-While some content marketing tactics will generate viral buzz in website traffic and social shares but not enough SEO value to move the page up an inch in search engine ladder.
+While some content marketing ideas will generate viral buzz in website traffic.
+Social shares but not enough SEO value to move the page up an inch on the search engine ladder.

 You know what?

 Links are still the currency for high search ranking placement.
-Don’t let anyone deceive you — Google loves links, the world-wide-web can’t exist without interconnected links.
+Don’t let anyone deceive you — Google loves links.
+The world-wide-web can’t exist without interconnected links.

 In fact, if there is just one marketing tactic you should be exploring every single day, that will be link building.

-What makes the difference in the result you get from your link building campaign is the quality of the links you manage to build or earn.
+What makes the difference in the result you get from your link-building campaign is the quality of the links you manage to build or earn.

 It would be best to improve your content marketing ideas to yield results and give a better return on investment.